dabiddo/dabiddo.net/README.md

 ## 📝 Description

-This repository contains the source code for my personal blog where I share my thoughts, experiences, and knowledge about [insert your blog topics, e.g., technology, programming, design, etc.].
+This repository contains the source code for my personal blog where I share my thoughts, experiences, and knowledge about technology, programming, etc.

 ## ✨ Features